 Research shows trauma impacts brain growth.
 This affects a learner's emotional control (van der Kolk, 2003).
 It also harms concentration and relationship skills (Perry, 2009; Blaustein & Kinniburgh, 2010).

 Research by Perry (2009) shows trauma's lasting effects on learners.
 These effects may continue without proper support, impacting adolescence and adulthood.
-Van der Kolk (2014) also found similar long-term effects.
-Read Felitti et al. (1998) for more research.
+Van der Kolk (2014) also found similar long-term effects, while Felitti et al. (1998) helped establish the ACEs evidence base that many trauma-informed school models later drew on.

-Children who have experienced trauma may be at a higher risk for developing mental health disorders, such as anxiety, depression, and post-traumatic stress disorder (PTSD).
-Their ability to form and maintain healthy relationships and achieve academic success can also be compromised.
+Children who have experienced trauma may have a higher risk of developing mental health disorders.
+These include anxiety, depression, and post-traumatic stress disorder (PTSD).
+Trauma can also affect their ability to form and maintain healthy relationships and achieve academic success.

 Research shows trauma affects learners.
 Schools should be trauma-informed to support them.
 This approach improves emotional well-being and helps learners succeed academically (van der Kolk, 2003; Perry, 2009; Blaustein & Kinniburgh, 2010).

-Academic results improve with learner safety.
-Emotionally secure learners focus better (Immordino-Yang & Damasio, 2007).
-This boosts attainment and future learning, especially for learners who've faced trauma (Perry, 2006).
+Learners do better when they feel safe.
+When learners feel emotionally secure, they can focus better (Immordino-Yang & Damasio, 2007).
+This can improve attainment and future learning, especially for learners who've faced trauma (Perry, 2006).

-Trauma-informed practice improves relationships between learners, staff, and families.
-Schools build trust and understanding to better engage with parents (Blaustein & Kinniburgh, 2010).
-This improves home-school partnerships and supports learners better (Perry, 2006; van der Kolk, 2014).
+Trauma-informed practice can improve relationships between learners, staff, and families.
+Schools build trust and understanding, which helps them engage with parents (Blaustein & Kinniburgh, 2010).
+This strengthens home-school partnerships and gives learners better support (Perry, 2006; van der Kolk, 2014).

 How to Implement Trauma-Informed Practice in Schools

-Researchers like Maxwell (2016) suggest classroom changes create safer spaces.
-Calm areas help learners manage feelings, as noted by Moore (2017).
-Clear sightlines and exits are key, says Tanner (2008).
-Thoughtful lighting and noise control limit sensory overload, explains Weinstein (1979).
+Classroom changes create safer spaces.
+Calm areas help learners manage feelings.
+Clear sightlines and exits are key.
+Thoughtful lighting and noise control limit sensory overload (Cole et al., 2005).

-Research from Padesky (1994) and Read et al. (2022) notes reflection boosts practices.
+Reflection boosts practices (Bloom, 2016).
 Check exclusions, behaviour, and results to see if support works.
 Use feedback from learners and staff to improve practices (Bloom, 2016).

 Key Strategies for Trauma-Informed Teaching